seovimalraj/instant-quote/SECURITY.md

 The Supabase service role key is used only on the server and never exposed to client bundles.

 ## Runtime Checks
 Supabase clients validate required environment variables at startup and throw explicit errors if configuration is missing.
+These guards protect the core quote-to-order loop by halting execution when critical values are absent.

 ## Storage
 File uploads use signed URLs that expire after **60 seconds** and target the private `parts` bucket.